-\odot allows you to specify the options to be used in this assembly, see page 3 for details.
+\circ allows you to specify the options to be used in this assembly, see page 3 for details.
 Normally, you will be able to use the default options by typing a comma.

-S gives you the facility to change the symbol table size for this assembly.
+s gives you the facility to change the symbol table size for this assembly.
 Look at page 3 and Section 2.4 for discussions on the symbol table.
 Again, the default size will often be satisfactory, except when Including.

-f should be a valid microdrive filename, starting with d: where d is the microdrive drive number of the file.
+f should be a valid microdrive filename, starting with d: where d is the microdrive drive number of the file; the filename can be up to 10 characters long.
 The presence of a filename here causes the assembler to behave in a different way from normal.